Filirom1/openshift-cartridge-multiple-endpoints/README.md

 Use with http://cartreflect-claytondev.rhcloud.com/reflect?github=Filirom1/openshift-cartridge-multiple-endpoints

-If your application is listening 2 different ports, here is a [nodejs example](https://github.com/Filirom1/openshift-cartridge-multiple-endpoints/blob/master/template/server.js) :
+If your application is listening on 2 different ports, here is a [nodejs example](https://github.com/Filirom1/openshift-cartridge-multiple-endpoints/blob/master/template/server.js) :

     var http = require('http');